 In 2016, the venue was taken over by DHP Family.
-This led to a complete revamp of the whole venue in March 2017 to create an all day bar as well as an intimate 100 capacity venue, Thousand Island, upstairs.
+This led to a complete revamp of the whole venue in March 2017 to create an all day bar as well as an intimate 100 capacity venue, The Grace, upstairs.
 A new layout, bar, sound and lighting system for The Garage was also added.

 Significantly, in recent years The Garage has seen the likes of Harry Styles, Jack White, Alt-J, Mystery Jets, Jax Jones, Tory Lanez, The Rifles and War Child’s 25th anniversary shows through their doors.